Statistical behaviour of interfaces subjected to curvature flow and torque effects applied to microstructural evolutions: Numerical Method

-The dependence on the misorientation matrix can be translated into a dependence on the disorientation angle $\theta$ and the misorientation axis attributed to each GB.
+The dependence on the misorientation matrix can be translated into a dependence on the disorientation $\theta$ and the misorientation axis attributed to each GB.
 The dependence to the misorientation axis will not be discussed here.
 The computation of $\theta$ depends on the alloy's crystallographic properties and is, in general, computed using a brute-force algorithm (see \cite{Florez2021a} for information regarding its computation in the context of the TRM model).
-Additionally, in this article, we will simplify the inclination dependence by using the angle between the GB normal $\vec{n}$ and the X-axis $\omega$.
-This is, of course, an approximation of what means the dependence of GB properties on the local normal $\vec{n}$ but it allows to study, academically, the torque terms influence.
+Additionally, in this article, we will compute the inclination dependence by using the counter-clockwise angle $\omega$ measured between the projection on the XY-plane of the misorientation axis and the GB normal $\vec{n}$.
 As such, we define the value of $\gamma$ for each interface as follows:

 where the terms $\gamma^{D}_{(\theta)}$ and $\gamma^{I}_{(\omega)}$ are the contribution to the energy given by the disorientation and by the inclination angle respectively.
 Typically, the value of $\gamma^{D}_{(\theta)}$ can be computed using a Read-Shockley formulation \cite{Read1950} or similar (see \cite{Fausty2020, Florez2021a} for comparisons of different $\gamma^{D}_{(\theta)}$ functions).
 Note that, in the following, the heterogeneous formulation will use $\gamma^{I}_{(\omega)}=1$.\\